berndverst/bernd.dev/content/posts/from-security-alert-to-bugfix.md

 - ✅ Anyone finding the Azure Python SDK samples for storage account creation will create secure accounts.
 {{< /alert >}}

-**What about all the other SDKs besides Python?**
-These documentation and samples for these SDKs will also need to be updated.

 {{< alert info >}}
 **Solution**:
 A new version of the Azure Storage Resource Provider API should **default to creating secure storage accounts** if the `supportsHttpsTrafficOnly` parameter has not been provided.